 Onslow in the news

-Selected items, positive and negative, are listed below in time order.
+Selected items, both positive and negative, are listed below in time order.
 There is inevitably a degree of overlap.
 Some comments are added in places.
 Most news items date from the July 2020 election announcement of investigation of dry year alternatives, with emphasis on Lake Onslow pumped storage.
-There will be a further flurry of news items if the coming government announcements in June 2022 indicate that Onslow is selected as the dry year option of preference for detailed evaluation.
+There will be a further flurry of news items if the coming government announcements in December/January indicate that Onslow is selected as one of the dry year options of preference for detailed evaluation.

 Govt eyes price of power as water spilt